Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Mortgages are typically issued by lenders and financial institutions with interest rates varying based on factors like loan type, interest rates, and the borrower’s creditworthiness.
 Since a mortgage is a long-term commitment, it’s important to select the right loan type and repayment plan to avoid any hassle later.

-Mortgage Loan Types in India
+Types of Mortgage Loans in India

 Mortgage loans in India are segregated into seven categories based on the nature of the transaction and interest rate calculation.
 Here are all of them: